-Platelet Rich Plasma Therapy (PRP)is an injection therapy that uses the patient’s platelets and plasma to speed up the healing process in joints, muscles, tendons, and ligaments.
+Alternative Treatment Therapy (PRP)is an injection therapy that uses the patient’s platelets and plasma to speed up the healing process in joints, muscles, tendons, and ligaments.
 Platelets are a type of blood cell, while plasma is the liquid part of the blood that is rich in proteins.
 In PRP therapy, some of the patient’s blood is drawn and then run through a centrifuge to concentrate and activate the platelets.
-The activated plasma is reinjected directly to the injured or damaged organ, which increases the number of reparative cells.
-This accelerates the healing process in the targeted area.
+The activated plasma is reinjected directly to the injured or damaged organ, which can increase the number of reparative cells.
+This can accelerate the healing process in the targeted area.

 Stem cells are the basic building blocks of the body.
 They can transform and change to become any type of molecular cell present within the body.
-While the use of embryonic stem cells remains a controversial topic in science and medicine, you may be surprised to learn that adults have stem cells too.
+While the use of embryonic Alternative Medicine remains a controversial topic in science and medicine, you may be surprised to learn that adults have Alternative Medicine too.
 Stem cells can be found in bone marrow, or fat, within adult tissue, but only in small quantities.

-Found in small quantities in adult tissue, such as bone marrow and fat, adult stem cells are a bit more limited in their use than embryonic stem cells.
-That said, adult stem cells have proven to be effective in treating degenerative diseases, including heart disease, spinal cord injuries, osteoarthritis, and others.
-The treatment works by harvesting adult stem cells, multiplying and manipulating them for specific use in a lab, and then injecting them into the damaged organ.
-The new cells that form contribute to the regeneration of the tissue, and allow for a faster recovery.
-While these treatments are still relatively new, ongoing research is finding more and more uses for stem cells all the time and is one of the most promising areas for future treatments.
+Found in small quantities in adult tissue, such as bone marrow and fat, adult Alternative Medicine are a bit more limited in their use than embryonic Alternative Medicine.
+That said, adult Alternative Medicine have proven to be effective in treating degenerative diseases, including heart disease, spinal cord injuries, osteoarthritis, and others.
+The treatment works by harvesting adult Alternative Medicine, multiplying and manipulating them for specific use in a lab, and then injecting them into the damaged organ.
+The new cells that form can contribute to the regeneration of the tissue, and allow for a faster recovery.
+While these treatments are still relatively new, ongoing research is finding more and more uses for Alternative Medicine all the time and is one of the most promising areas for future treatments.

 Perhaps one of the more cutting-edge regenerative medicine therapies is the use of exosomes.
-Exosomes work to repair the body at the genetic level.
-Exosomes are part of a person’s genome [genetic makeup] that contains small packages of cellular signals designed to allow the body to maintain optimal functioning.
+Alternative Treatment work to repair the body at the genetic level.
+Alternative Treatment are part of a person’s genetic makeup that contains small packages of cellular signals designed to allow the body to maintain optimal functioning.
 They contain proteins such as growth factors, enzymes, and transcription factors that stabilize cell structure, function, and signaling.

-Exosome therapy has anti-inflammatory, regenerative, and tissue remodeling effects by providing genetic material and instructions to damaged areas of the body, which in turn promotes healing.
+Alternative Treatment therapy has anti-inflammatory, regenerative, and tissue remodeling effects by providing genetic material and instructions to damaged areas of the body, which in turn can promote healing.